-4.5 Removing the burner assembly from the fire.

-- 4.5.1 Prepare work area (lay down dust sheets etc.) - 4.5.2 Lift the fender and ash pan cover of the way and put them in a safe location.
+- 4.5 Removing the burner assembly from the fire. - 4.5.1 Prepare work area (lay down dust sheets etc.) - 4.5.2 Lift the fender and ash pan cover of the way and put them in a safe location.
 Remove the loose coals from the fuel bed, then the fuel-bed matrix.
-Remove the screw from the inlet elbow retaining bracket and also the two pozi-driv fixing screws which secure the burner to the firebox base.
-Remove the burner from the fire. - 4.5.3 Isolate the gas supply and remove the inlet pipe from the appliance inlet elbow.
+Unscrew the two pozi-driv fixing screws which secure the burner at the base and remove it from the fire. - 4.5.3 Isolate the gas supply and remove the inlet pipe from the appliance inlet elbow.
 Unscrew and remove the four screws which retain the burner.
 Remove the HT lead from the Pilot electrode and remove the burner assembly from the fire, ensuring not to pull to tightly on the PCB wiring.
 Cut the cable tie from the remote infrared eye self adhesive pad, which will be situated on the hearth panel, flush with the front edge of the ashpan cover. - 4.5.4 To refit the burner assembly.
 Ensure wiring is fitted correctly to the PCB assembly.
 Push the retaining tabs into the rear panel of the firebox and secure the burner at the base of the control panel with two screws.
 Refit the gas supply pipe and carry out a gas tightness test.
-Refit the coals / pebbles referring to section 3 for the correct layout.
+Refit the coals referring to section 3 for the correct layout.
 On RC models the infrared eye must be cable tied back to the self adhesive pad which will be situated on the hearth panel.
 The fender and ash pan cover or can now be re-positioned.